canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 Government of Canada projects don't require contributor license agreements, but rely on the open source software licenses providing the necessary terms.
 This means that contributions are made under the same license under which the project is released and that authors retain their copyright for their contributions.

-**note** to be confirmed, might be need to clarify that contributors keep their IP but that they guarantee that the code is not copied from somewhere else.

 ### Open Resource Exchange